rahulsingh-17/alloy-composition-optimization/README.md

 This project focuses on predicting the optimal alloy composition for now **copper-based alloys** based only on user-defined mechanical and electrical property requirements.

+## PS: pkl file is not there, i am trying to commit it ASAP as i am new to this so please cooperate.

 ## Overview

 The system uses machine learning models to recommend alloy compositions that best match desired target properties, including: